+I do not give my permission for my child.

-I do not give my permission for my child, , (Please Print Child's Name)
+I do not give my permission for my child, (Please Print Child's Name)

+who attends(School Name)

 (School Name)

-to participate in any school sponsored club and Discipline Handbook. o or organization listed in the Code of Student Conduct
+to participate in any school sponsored club or organization listed in the Code of Student Conduct and Discipline Handbook.

 OR

 I specifically do not give permission for my child to participate in

 (Specify Club)

 Parent/Legal Guardian Name:

 (Please Print)

 Signature or Parent or Legal Guardian:

 Date: